pipeops-dev/pipeops-docs/docs/User Guides/Host On/Host on PipeOps/dev-deployment-procedures.md

 ---
 slug: developer-project-deployment
-title: Developer Project Deployment
+title: Project Deployment
 tags: [deployment, guide, reactjs]
 sidebar_position: 2
 ---

-# Deploying A Project As A Developer
+# Deploying A Project

-In this section, we will walk through deploying a project as a developer, using a developer account.
+In this section, we will walk through deploying a project.
 We will be using a sample react application for this deployment, showing swift and effortless deployments are on PipeOps.

 ## Prerequisites: